Self-Care for Dementia Caregivers

 Caregivers of family members with Alzheimer's Disease (AD) and AD-related dementias (ADRD) experience high rates of psychological stress, physical impairments, and often, disruptions in normal daily activities.
 Caregivers must be alert both at night and during the day, and often on an inconsistent schedule.
 As a result, caregivers are less likely to sleep, exercise, and be socially active on a regular schedule.
 Disruptions of these biological and behavioral time cues, or "zeitgebers", in turn decrease the stability of the body's biological clock, placing caregivers at high risk for adverse health outcomes related to an out-of-sync biological clock (e.g. diabetes, cardiovascular disease, and depression, among others).
 Caregivers of individuals with ADRD experience worse health outcomes compared with other types of caregivers, likely due to more heavily or frequently disrupted schedules.

-For this research study, 25 individuals aged 50 and older who are providing care for a family member with mild-to-moderate dementia will be included.
+For this research study, up to 25 individuals aged 50 and older who are providing care for a family member with mild-to-moderate dementia will be included.
 Data from 5 participants will be used for the development of an intervention manual (NIH Stage Model IA).
 A small pilot study will be conducted (NIH Stage Model IB) in which 20 participants will use a new mobile app - my rhythm watch - for up to 6 weeks.
-Objective actigraphic measures of the 24-hour pattern of sleep and daytime activity - known as the rest-activity rhythm (RAR) - will be measured continuously via the apple watch to evaluate circadian rhythms as a potential intervention target/mechanism of action.
+Objective actigraphic measures of the 24-hour pattern of sleep and daytime activity - known as the circadian rest-activity rhythm (RAR) - will be measured continuously via the apple watch to evaluate circadian rhythms as a potential intervention target/mechanism of action.
 The investigators will measure the regularity, timing, and amplitude of behavioral patterns over a 24-hour period.
 Participants will be assessed at baseline, post-intervention, and 3-months post-intervention.
+Initially our plan was to focus an intervention on promoting self-care and reducing caregiving burden.
+However, in designing the trial, we switched the focus to the circadian-informed, behavioral activation-based approach that aimed to improve sleep and mood in caregivers.
+Therefore, the two main outcomes of interest were measures of depression symptom severity and insomnia symptom severity.

 The study as described in the original registration (April 2022) never proceeded.
 The registration has been revised to reflect the study as modified after securing a technology partner (per funding requirements) and prior to study initiation